yojoe/go-raml/README.md

 ### Code Generator Options

 ```
-   --language, -l "go"  Language to construct a server for
+   ----language, -l "go"                        Language to construct a server for
+   --kind                                       Kind of server to generate (, sanic) (only for python)
    --dir "."                                    target directory
    --ramlfile "."
 Source raml file
    --package "main"                             package name
    --no-main                                    Do not generate a main.go file
-   --no-apidocs     Do not generate API Docs in /apidocs/?raml=api.raml endpoint
+   --no-apidocs                                 Do not generate API Docs in /apidocs/ endpoint
    --import-path "examples.com/ramlcode"        import path of the generated code
-   --kind           Kind of server to generate.
-Sanic/Flask. default is flask
+   --api-file-per-method                        Generate one API implementation file per method (only for Go)
 ```

 ## Generating Client